ahmedtarek536/Airbnb/README.md

 - **Property Listings**: Users can browse available properties, view details, and filter results by title, category, and location.
 - **Booking System**: Users can book properties with date selection and view their booking history.
 - **Host Dashboard**: Hosts can add, edit, and manage their listings, including uploading property images and setting availability.
-- **Search Functionality**: Integrated search feature with dynamic filtering options for properties based on price, location, and amenities.
+- **Search Functionality**: Integrated search feature with dynamic filtering options for properties based on title, category, and location.
 - **Reviews & Ratings**: Users can leave reviews and ratings on properties they have booked.
 - **Responsive Design**: Fully responsive UI ensuring seamless use on both desktop and mobile devices.